fluxninja/aperture/docs/content/concepts/flow-control/components/concurrency-limiter.md

 Priority levels are in the range `0 to 255`. `0` is the lowest priority and `255` is the highest priority.

-Priority levels have non-linear effect on the scheduler.
+Priority levels have a non-linear effect on the scheduler.
 The following formula is used to compute the position in the queue based on the concept of (virtual finish times)[https://en.wikipedia.org/wiki/Weighted_fair_queueing#Algorithm]: